open-contracting/data-registry/docs/reference/index.rst

 Collect task
 ~~~~~~~~~~~~

-This project communicates with `Kingfisher Collect <https://kingfisher-collect.readthedocs.io/en/latest/>`__ using the `Scrapyd entrypoint <https://kingfisher-collect.readthedocs.io/en/latest/scrapyd.html>`__.
-(Scrapyd has no endpoint for deleting data, however.)
+This project communicates with Kingfisher Collect via Scrapyd.
+However, Scrapyd has no endpoint for deleting data, so ``KINGFISHER_COLLECT_FILES_STORE`` is needed.

 SCRAPYD_URL
   The base URL of Scrapyd, for example: ``http://localhost:6800``